gitpan/SerealX-Store/README.md

 them on disk for the purpose of retrieving them at a later time.
 At retrieval [Sereal::Decoder](https://metacpan.org/pod/Sereal::Decoder) is used to deserialize the data.

-The rationale behind this module is to eventually provide a [Storable](https://metacpan.org/pod/Storable) compatible API, while using the excellent [Sereal](https://metacpan.org/pod/Sereal) protocol for the heavy lifting.
+The rationale behind this module is to eventually provide a [Storable](https://metacpan.org/pod/Storable) like API, while using the excellent [Sereal](https://metacpan.org/pod/Sereal) protocol for the heavy lifting.

 # METHODS